 dimension#.goal#.indicator#.figure# Some indicators have multiple figures associated with them.
 As an example, Figure 1.2.2.1 refers to dimension 1, goal 2, indicator 2, figure 1 -- in other words, the first figure to appear after indicator 2, under goal 2, in dimension 1.
 In this case, Figure 1.2.2.1 is Forest Biomass.
 III.
-How We Created this Report: Methods and Process This report is the result of research and engagement with experts, partners, and stakeholders conducted over the course of two years.
-The first step was defining the big issue areas.
+How We Created this Report: Methods and Process This report is the result of research and engagement with experts, partners, and stakeholders that began in 2013.
+It builds upon the initial release of the State of the State report by Sustainable Jersey in 2015.
 Each Sustainable Jersey Task Force was asked to list the big picture issues that the actions and standards that they had created were intended to fix.
 This was the first step in defining the list of things about which Sustainable Jersey should be concerning itself and defining the full scope of the goals and indicators.
 Summing and integrating the responses from all of the Task Forces, we created the first list of topics.
 These might also be variously described as categories or goal areas.
 In this report we are calling these categories dimensions.
 For each dimension of sustainability we worked with the Task Forces to identify: